zendrix1/mistveil-digital-garden/src/site/notes/Homebrew and Alt Rules/Rules/Homebrew+Alt Rules/Moving Through and Sharing an Ally's Space.md

 No change to sharing space with an Ally, it is not allowed.

 _"Ending Your Movement: You can’t end your movement in the same square as another creature unless it is helpless.
 (Core Rulebook, Pg.
 193)"_

+**Reasoning**: This is just a rule that has come up at games I have run for years where I wasn't sure what the rules as written were in the moment and had to make a call and this tends to be what most people were happy with so I made it an official houserule in my games.